-Create a RLogger instance with name and return it.
+Creates a PRISM_Logger instance with name, adds the RFilter to it and returns it.

 '''

-\verb|prism.internal.import_cmaps| (cmap\dir)
+prism. internal.import cmaps (cmap dir)

 '''

-Reads in custom colormaps from a provided directory cmap dir, transforms them into

-LinearSegmentedColormap objects and registers them in the cm module.
+Reads in custom colormaps from a provided directory cmap dir, transforms them into LinearSegmentedColormap objects and registers them in the cm module.
 Both the imported colormap and its reversed version will be registered.